cpressey/LCF-style-ND/README.md

 a type theorist would call Scheme an "untyped" language.
 (The rest of the world would probably call it "dynamically typed" or "latently typed".)

-(3) Taking 1 and 2 together, one may conclude that "Parse, don't Validate" in general doesn't rely on a static type system either.
+(3) Incidentally, taking 1 and 2 together, one may conclude that "Parse, don't Validate" _in general_ doesn't rely on a static type system, either.

 (4) Actually preventing the mutation of such a data object on a _real computer_ is probably impossible.
 Can you not always run the program under `gdb` and alter a few bytes here and there?
 It's probably more productive to view it as a proviso: _if_ the data object was constructed only by these operations and no others, _then_ it represents a valid proof.
-You could even have an LCF-style theorem prover in a language with only "voluntary" encapsulation, like Python, under such a proviso.
+Under such a proviso, one could even have an LCF-style theorem prover in a language with only "voluntary" encapsulation, such as Python.

 Natural Deduction
 -----------------

+A good tutorial on Natural Deduction is the first chapter of the book [Logic in Computer Science][] by Huth and Ryan, which is available for borrowing from archive.org.

-[The IEP article on Natural Deduction][] is a good overview, and I'll follow parts of it closely here.
+[The IEP article on Natural Deduction][] by Andrzej Indrzejczak is also a good overview, and I'll follow parts of it closely here.

 In particular, it proposes some criteria for distinguishing Natural Deduction proof systems from other proof systems.
 In ND systems,